Tips for B2B Companies: How to Use Customer Data More Effectively

 You’ll find plenty of resources, both formal and informal, stressing the importance of collecting various kinds of data.
 But what has been getting far less attention is the topic of how this data should be transformed into insights which can directly inform business decisions.

 To put it simply, data is fairly useless if it’s indigestible to everyone other than data scientists.
-Raw data needs to be crystallized into the information that will drive customer actions.
+Raw data needs to be crystallised into the information that will drive customer actions.

 Now, bigger companies have been getting around this problem by employing AI solutions.
 Advanced analytical engines, which have the ability to correlate data with established customer behaviour patterns, are being used to extract meaningful information from raw data and thus help create more informed sales processes.